Profile

 • Samake, N. (2022) “Dark and Light at Airport City” in What is Critical Urbanisms?
 Urban Research as Pedagogy.
 Zurich: Park Books.

-• Research Officer at the School of International and Public Affairs (SIPA), Columbia University, 2022-2023
+• Research Officer at the School of International and Public Affairs (SIPA), Columbia University in the City of New York, 2022-2023

 • Graduate Researcher at the African Centre for Cities (ACC), University of Cape Town, 2020